MrChillStorm/field-mantle/README.md

    4. Pour into silicone muffin molds (or other heat-safe molds).
    5. Allow to cool and solidify before storage.

+> **Cleanup Note:**
+The wax blend hardens firmly, making cleanup challenging.
+It’s best to use dedicated cookware—both for melting (double boiler) and stirring—as well as silicone molds for pouring.
+A metal scraper helps remove most residue, but some will remain.

 ---

 ## Application